Tan Lines (Ted Lasso): Plot

 Ted (Jason Sudeikis) is nervous as his wife, Michelle (Andrea Anders), and son Henry are visiting him.
 He hopes to reconnect with his wife, who recently asked for some time off in their relationship.
-Meanwhile, despite breaking up with Jamie (Phil Dunster), Keeley (Juno Temple) is still working with him for a promotion shoot she had organized for Jamie, even though Roy (Brett Goldstein) and Rebecca (Hannah Waddingham) do not think is a good idea.
+Meanwhile, despite breaking up with Jamie (Phil Dunster), Keeley (Juno Temple) is still working with him for a promotion shoot she had organized, even though Roy (Brett Goldstein) and Rebecca (Hannah Waddingham) do not think is a good idea.

 Ted spends the day with Michelle and Henry.
 While alone with her, Ted sees Michelle crying.
-She claims that she is struggling in continuing despite her worry that she might not love him anymore, but wants to keep trying.
-Meanwhile, Jamie's attitude is not helping the team, refusing to follow the strategies.
+She claims that she is struggling to continue despite her worry that she might not love him anymore but wants to keep trying.
+Meanwhile, Jamie's attitude and his refusing to follow Ted's strategies are not helping the team.
 During a match, Jamie scores a goal but shows a lack of empathy when Sam (Toheeb Jimoh) gets injured, which gets him into a fight with Roy, with both getting yellow card.

-Jamie manages to score another goal during a free kick to tie the game, presuming his role to the crowd.
+Jamie manages to score another goal during a free kick to tie the game, and swaggers to the crowd.
 To teach him a lesson, Ted controversially benches Jamie for the second half, angering the public.
-With a new strategy, Sam scores a goal, which ends the game with Richmond winning 3-2, their first victory of the season.
-In the aftermath, as they prepare to go back to the United States, Ted talks with Michelle.
-He tells her that he does not want her to keep trying in repairing their relationship, wishing her well.
-He bids farewell to Michelle and Henry as they leave in a car for the airport.
-He is joined by Beard (Brendan Hunt) to drink beer.
+Following a new strategy, Sam scores a goal, which ends the game with Richmond winning 3–2.
+The first victory of the season sends the fans into a joyful frenzy.
+In the aftermath, as Michelle and Henry prepare to go back to the United States, Ted tells her that he does not want her to keep trying to repair their relationship.
+He bids farewell to Michelle and Henry as they leave for the airport and is joined by Beard (Brendan Hunt) who brings him a beer.